amity1/icalToThunderbird/README.md

 ```

 ## Notes:
+- **It is recommended to backup your default user's directory before running this script***
+  The default profile is located in *~/.thunderbird/*, its name ends with '.default'.
 - **It is recommended to backup your default user's directory before running this script**

 - If you don't see the result immediately, try restarting your Thunderbird.